superfly/docs/going-to-production/index.html.md

 With the foundation pieces in place, there are additional things to consider.

-## Dev, Staging & Production

-- Mark has docs in progress for this section.

 ## Production Databases

 For a production [Postgres database](/docs/postgres/) database, a [High Availability server](/docs/postgres/advanced-guides/high-availability-and-global-replication/) should be used.
 That means it runs multiple instances of the database server.
 This is important because when one server is rebooted, your app doesn't lose database access for a period of time.
 Otherwise, at some point, your database will have an outage.